 This is a hot topic of debate among many investors.
 The consensus is that you should have a portion of your portfolio in cash that is equal to at least 3-5% of your total portfolio, but that is the consensus.
 What happens when you are faced with the decision of how much cash to hold?
 There are many different answers, so I am going to give you my advice on how I would decide on my portfolio.

-Most investors will tell you to invest in a portfolio of stocks, bonds, and cash.
-That’s true, and it’s a good rule, but it’s also a bit of a catch-22: I can’t invest in cash, and I can’t invest in stocks and bonds at the same time.
+Most investors will tell you to invest in a portfolio of stocks, bonds, blockchains, and cash.
+That’s true, and it’s a good rule, but it’s also a bit of a catch-22: I can’t invest in cash, and I can’t invest in stocks and bonds at the same time if I have a limited budget.
 To solve this problem, you must allocate a percentage of your portfolio to cash.
-The percentage depends on how much of your portfolio you hold in cash and the importance you place on not running out of money.
+The ratio depends on how much of your portfolio you hold in cash and the importance you place on not running out of money.

 Cash is a great inflation hedge.
 While money market funds and bank accounts do offer a measure of protection against inflation, most investors don’t have any of these alternative investments.
 Cash does have a major drawback: it’s not a very liquid investment.
 When you hold cash, you’re locked into holding it for some time, and you can’t sell it very easily.